 ABVP not involved in Jan 15 Visva Bharati violence: Ambekar

-The ABVP national organising secretary (East) Sunil Ambekar on Sunday said the student organisation was not involved in the January 15 unrest in Visva Bharati university campus.
-He dared those linking the ABVP to the unrest in Visva Bharati university campus to prove their charge.
+The ABVP national organising secretary (East) Sunil Ambekar on Sunday said the student organisation was not involved in the January 15 unrest on the campus of the Visva Bharati university.
+He dared those linking the ABVP to the violence on the university campus to prove their charge.

 Ambekar, who was talking to reporters on the sidelines of the 37th state unit conference of ABVP, the students wing of the Rashtriya Swayamsevak Sangh (RSS), also blamed the Left for creating lawlessness in few campuses they have some strength, like the Jawaharlal Nehru Univerity, Jadavpur University.
 He said members of left students unions had confined journalist-MP Swapan Dasgupta for over six hours in Visva Bharati campus when he went there to deliver a lecture earlier this month and misbehaved with union minister Babul Supriyo in Jadavpur University in last September when he had gone to JU campus to attend a cultural function.